yirankiller/yirankiller.github.com/README.md

 # README
-This is a proj for common use. by yirankiller.
+This is a personal blog
+  by yirankiller.

 Update Date : 2013/06/5